nishitjain1997/NGOWebsite/README.md

 # NGOWebsite
-Website for a local NGO
+This is the code for an NGO website I'm working on.